Companies that use Awardco

 All employee recognition Awardco

-Awardco We detected 1,203 customers using Awardco, 30 companies that churned or ended their trial, and 33 customers with estimated renewals in the next 3 months.
-The most common industry is Software Development (10%) and the most common company size is 1,001-5,000 employees (32%).
-Our methodology involves discovering URLs with known URL patterns through web crawling, certificate transparency logs, or modifications to subprocessor lists.
+Awardco We detected 1,543 companies using Awardco, 39 companies that churned, and 32 customers with upcoming renewal in the next 3 months.
+The most common industry is Software Development (9%) and the most common company size is 1,001-5,000 employees (32%).
+We find new customers by discovering URLs with known URL patterns through web crawling or modifications to subprocessor lists.

 ⏱️ Data is delayed by 1 month.
 To show real-time data, sign up for a free trial or login